bitrix24/b24restdocs/api-reference/common/events/on-app-method-confirm.md

 >
 > Who can subscribe: any user

-The `onAppMethodConfirm` event is triggered when the [administrator's decision](../../scopes/confirmation.md) of the account is received regarding the request to use methods that require confirmation.
+The `onAppMethodConfirm` event is triggered upon receiving the [administrator's decision](../../scopes/confirmation.md) from the account regarding the request to use methods that require confirmation.

 ## Event Parameters